When you’re heading into remote outback places, preparing for the worst is just plain old commonsense. Anything can happen… and probably won’t.

 - Need medical help, not urgent.

-So far, we haven’t carried a satellite phone.
-However we are looking at getting one.
-The SPOT is great, but a satellite phone would be even more useful.
-It would enable us to call a mechanic for example, and explain exactly what the cause of a breakdown was.
+We now carry an Iridium Extreme satellite phone.
+The SPOT is great, but a satellite phone will be even more useful.
+It enables us to call a mechanic for example, and explain exactly what the cause of a breakdown is.

 Security On The Road